joeycumines/propertyobject.js/README.md

     value:
       description: |
         The value of the field currently, can be any valid type.
-    validation:
+    validator:
       description: |
-        The kind of validation used by this property.
+        The kind of validator used by this property.
 Refer to the docs.
       type: string
     editable:
       description: |